Garden offers now on

 • 50mm thick paving slabs

-Hammer in a row of these pegs 75-100cm apart across the highest side of your site, making sure the marked line is level with the earth.
+Hammer in a row of pegs 75-100cm apart across the highest side of your site, making sure the marked line is level with the earth.
 Use a long piece of timber and a spirit level to ensure the pegs are level across the row.
 Repeat this process for subsequent rows while maintaining the necessary fall.

-Add the hardcore mix to reach the top of the pegs; we’re adding the hardcore in 2 x 50mm layers for extra stability here.
+Add the hardcore mix to reach the top of the pegs.
+We’re adding the hardcore in 2 x 50mm layers for extra stability here.
 Add 50mm of hardcore and rake over, so it’s roughly level.
-Then compact the layer using a wacker plate or a tamper.
-Repeat this process for the second layer.

 10.How-To-Lay-A-Patio-Step-10.jpeg